Unplanned Readmissions for Selected Surgical Procedures

 This indicator counts the number of times patients have needed re-admission to hospital within 28 days of discharge after having had a prostatectomy.

-The benchmark is less than or equal to 36.1 readmissions for every 1,000 discharges, or about 1 in 28.
+The benchmark is less than or equal to 44.7 readmissions for every 1,000 discharges, or about 1 re-admission in 22 prostatectomies.
 A rate lower than the benchmark is desirable.
+EMHS result has been lower than the benchmark in one of the last four quarters.
+While these results represent very small case numbers, several quality improvement actions have been identified from individual case reviews.

 How do we measure up